Home2025-03-26T10:48:46-05:00

 Stay in touch with the Cave Run Symphony!

-Cave Run Symphony Orchestra to be storytelling at Feb.
-23 concert
+Cave Run Symphony Orchestra to be Scottish at April 6 concert

-An orchestral salute to great stories and a “Meet The Instruments” event for young children will be the featured attractions in Morehead on Sunday, Feb.
-23, when the Cave Run Symphony Orchestra continues its 11th full season with a concert entitled “Symphonic Stories” at 3 p.m. in the Morehead Conference Center.
+A salute to great music from and about Scotland will be featured on Sunday, April 6, when the Cave Run Symphony Orchestra wraps up its 11th full season with a concert entitled “Great Scot” at 3 p.m. in the Morehead Conference Center.

-“We are pleased to present another great concert and to introduce a new generation of local citizens to the instruments that create the beauty of orchestral music,” said Dr. Craig Burrows, CRSO board chair.
+“We are pleased to present another great concert and to finish this wonderful season of entertaining local audiences with the beauty and power of orchestral music,” said Dr. Craig Burrows, CRSO board chair.

 “The orchestra is underwritten by gifts, sponsorships, program book advertising, and ticket sales and we welcome support at any time of the year,” Burrows added.

-Adult tickets are $15 and are available for the Feb.
-23 and April 6 concerts at the Morehead Visitor Center or online at crsomusic.org.
-Cash or checks will be accepted for payment at the Visitor Center.
+Adult tickets for April 6 are $15 and are available at the Morehead Visitor Center.
+Cash or checks will be accepted for payment.

-Concert tickets can be purchased at the MCC with cash, checks, credit or debit cards.
+Tickets also can be purchased at the door with cash, checks or credit cards.
 Children and students of all ages are admitted free of charge.

 Morehead is proud to be the smallest city in Kentucky with a community-supported symphony orchestra.